Engineering GRA Tuition Policy

 PIs budgeting a GRA to their research proposals must include a budget line item for tuition, in accordance with the following guidelines:

 - Tuition will be identified as a direct cost within the “Other” budget category with the following justification: “Tuition is part of the overall Graduate Research Assistant compensation package” or similar.

-- Include a Tuition Cost Share Request Form when the proposal is routed for eSign approvals indicating commitment from the PI, department, and/or ERGP to cover tuition costs (see Request for ERGP Support of Unallowable Tuition Costs section below for internal process requirements).
+- include a Tuition Cost Share Request Form when the proposal is routed for Cayuse SP approvals indicating commitment from the PI, department, and/or Engineering Research and Graduate Programs (ERGP) to cover tuition costs (see Request for ERGP Support of Unallowable Tuition Costs section below for internal process requirements).

 - Tuition costs may be pro-rated accordingly for projects that support a GRA less than a full academic year.

-- Associated campus privilege fees and College of Engineering surcharge fees must also be included in the budget.
+- Associated campus privilege fees and Carl R. Ice College of Engineering surcharge fees must also be included in the budget.

-- The escalation rate recommended by the college for tuition and fees is currently 5% each new project year, based on the college tuition rates and fee increases since the previous academic year.
+- The escalation rate recommended by the college for tuition and fees is currently 5% each new project year, based on historical college tuition rates and fee increases.

 - Tuition remission for GRAs at K-State is paid in lieu of salaries and wages.
 Amounts paid for tuition are reported to Human Capital Services and adjustments will be made to student paychecks to reflect related withholding amounts.